warwickbrownteya/project-structure-initialiser/CONTRIBUTING.md

 - Use defensive programming (e.g., `set -euo pipefail`)
 - Quote variables to prevent globbing and word splitting
 - Use local variables in functions when possible
-- Add helpful error messages
+- Add clear error messages

 ### Commit Messages